smitelli/cosmodoc/src/content/topics/joystick-functions/index.md

     }
 ```

-The provided `stick` value is decoded into mask bits.
+The provided `stick_num` value is decoded into mask bits.
 The first joystick stores its X and Y timer status in bits 0 and 1, respectively.
 The second joystick (which is fully implemented within this function) uses bits 2 and 3 for the timer status.
 The mask values are stored in `xmask` and `ymask`.

 ```c
     *x_time = 0;